xesscorp/StickIt-RotaryEncoder/docs/notes.md

  1. Product name in top navigation bar is set in `_includes/topnav.html`.
  1. Link to main repository is set in `_data/topnav.yml`.
  1. Summary and in-page TOC are disabled in `_layouts/page.html`.
+ 1. Make sure to set the Github repo to serve website from the /docs folder.